This blog post is all about how to maximise your vacation days in 2026.

 December: A Festive Holiday Break Without Wasting Too Much Leave

-Christmas falls midweek in 2025.
+Christmas falls on a Friday in 2026.
 Making it an ideal opportunity to take a festive break without using too many holiday days.

 Now, the only question is, where will you go first?